What expenses can I claim when selling an investment property?

 However, it's important to note that substantial improvements or renovations are not eligible for immediate deductions.
 If the work done on the property goes beyond repair and maintenance and constitutes substantial improvements or renovations, it may be classified as capital improvements and subject to different tax treatment.

-Additional expenses to claim when selling an investment property
+Additional expenses to claim on an investment property

 Mortgage discharge fees